runlevel5/ruby-journal-source/source/_posts/2012-02-21-spree-1-0-stable-deployment-on-heroku.markdown

 $ gem update rubygems-bundler
 ```

-Then install pre-release version of Bunlder 1.2.0, we have to uninstall the
+Then install Bundler 1.2.0 or newer, we have to uninstall the
 current version before installing:

 ```
 $ gem uninstall -ax bundler
-$ gem install bundler --pre
+$ gem install bundler
 ```

 Now we specify Ruby version in the `Gemfile`: